Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Introduction

 This article is organized as follows.
 In Sec.~\ref{sec:backgd}, we first review the SFA transition amplitude and saddle-point equations for RESI.
 Sec.~\ref{sec:2electrondensity} provides a background on how one can sum over channels, events and exchange.
 In Sec.~\ref{sec:expinterf}, we revisit and adapt the arbitrary-field intrachannel interference conditions for interchannel interference between any two excitation channels.
 We discuss the expected interference patterns and their location in the $p_{1\parallel}p_{2\parallel}$ parallel momentum plane.
 Subsequently, in Sec.~\ref{sec:momdists}, we present the PMDs and systematically investigate the different physical factors affecting the shapes and contrast of the interchannel interference.
 We also analyse the different types of interchannel quantum interferences.
-Finally, in Sec.~\ref{sec:conclusions}, we state our conclusions.
+Finally, in Sec.~\ref{sec:conclusions}, we state our conclusions and provide further discussion of the implications of the present work on the broader physics community.
 Unless otherwise stated, atomic units are employed.